realm/realm-swift/README.md

 ## Getting Started

+We support installing Realm via Swift Package Manager, CocoaPods, Carthage, or by importing a dynamic XCFramework.

-Please see the detailed instructions in our docs to add [Realm](https://docs.mongodb.com/realm/sdk/ios/install/) to your Xcode project.
+For more information, see the detailed instructions in our [docs](https://docs.mongodb.com/realm/sdk/ios/install/).

 ## Documentation

 The documentation can be found at [docs.mongodb.com/realm/sdk/ios/](https://docs.mongodb.com/realm/sdk/ios/).
-The API reference is located at [realm.io/docs/objc/latest/api/](https://realm.io/docs/objc/latest/api/).
+The API reference is located at [docs.mongodb.com/realm-sdks/swift/latest/](https://docs.mongodb.com/realm-sdks/swift/latest/)

 ## Getting Help